sergimartinezeui/website_hugo/content/authors/admin/_index.md

   url: https://bobst.princeton.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Post-Doctoral Research Associate in Political Science.
+bio: Postdoc in Political Science at Princeton University.
 Interested in the legacy of conflict and authoritarian regimes.

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons